Authors: Harini Shekar, Nivas Athimoolam

 What is OTIF?

+There are several ways to measure order delivery performance.
 While Walmart may have created the OTIF (On Time In Full) delivery requirement, the Standardized OTIF metric is still confusing.
 Every supply chain stakeholder had their own interpretation—“Does on-time mean the date requested by the retailer or the date promised by the manufacturer?
 Does it mean within the specific delivery slot allocated to the shipment or any time inside a broader, agreed-upon time window?
 Should ‘in-full’ be measured at the level of complete orders, line items, or individual cases?”

 A McKinsey and Trading Partner Alliance (TPA) survey of 24 major U.S.-based retailers and manufacturers of consumer packaged goods states that a single metric to measure both on-time and in-full was desirable compared to measuring each component separately.